 For first-time floaters, Isaac recommends investing in a high-quality raft or renting one from Boise River Rafts and Tube to make your experience enjoyable.
 Take it from someone who has seen many river float fails: “You can float it on anything, but that doesn’t mean you should.”
 Inflatable rubber ducky tubes and air mattresses don’t cut it in the long run.

 Problem-solving is a skill Issac exercises regularly.
 He decides how many rafts to load onto the trucks that are sent back to the top of the river based on what customers need.
-Another is rescuing people.
-In the event of a rescue, he has to send out the right number of people while still keeping enough workers on site to maintain the operations in the park.
+In the event of a rescue, he has to send out the right number of people out on the river while still keeping enough workers on site to maintain the operations in the park.

 Isaac predicts that Boise River Rafts and Tube will open mid to late July until Labor Day due to the river’s current dangerous conditions.
 Anytime you float the river, there’s risk involved but, “If you listen to what they tell you to do, it’s not a hard float.”

-Pro tip: The primetime to float the river is any time after the 4th of July during the week.
+Pro tip: The primetime to float the river is any time after the 4th of July on weekdays.

 Practicing a good work ethic